 Can I Lower My Interest Rate?

 The better your financial standing, the more likely it is you’ll be able to refinance at the lowest rate.
-To qualify for refinancing, you need a good credit history and a FICO score of 700 or higher (or 650+ with a co-signer).
+To even qualify for refinancing, you need a good credit history with a score in the mid- to high-600s.
+With a low-end credit score, however, it is unlikely you will qualify for an APR low enough to make refinancing worthwhile.
 For the lowest rates, your credit rating should be over 800 and nearer to the maximum 850.

 Other factors that influence refinance loan rates and term offers is a steady income.
 Not all lenders consider freelancing or “gig” work a satisfactory source of reliable income.
 Some lenders may even prefer that you have a steady job with a slightly smaller income.
 Of course, steady work with an increased income is even better.